jkhurdan/A11yTraining/CourseContent/ReadMe.md

 </table>

 <h3> Document </h3>
 <p> All Microsoft products have an <a href="https://support.microsoft.com/en-us/office/improve-accessibility-with-the-accessibility-checker-a16f6de0-2f39-4a2b-8bd8-5ad801426c7f"> Accessibility Checker </a> built into their products.
-We recommend that you run this tool to identify any accessibility issues in your document to fix. </p>
+We recommend that you run this tool to identify any accessibility issues in your document and fix them. </p>

 <table>
      <tr>